INL/corpus-frontend/README.md

 - Java 1.8
 - A java servlet container such as [Apache Tomcat](http://tomcat.apache.org/)
 - An instance of [BlackLab-Server](https://github.com/INL/BlackLab/).
-**Currently requires [prerelease 1.7.0-ALPHA](releases/tag/v1.7.0-ALPHA)) or newer, CSV exports requires the dev branch.**
+**Currently requires [prerelease 1.7.0-ALPHA](releases/tag/v1.7.0-ALPHA)) or newer, CSV export requires the dev branch of blacklab.**

 Getting started
 ----
 - Clone this repository, use `mvn package` to build the WAR file (or download the .war from the latest release) and add corpus-frontend.war to Tomcat's webapps directory.
 - Optionally, create a file `corpus-frontend.properties` (name must be the same as the .war file) in the same directory as the BlackLab Server config file (e.g. `/etc/blacklab/`).
-- Navigate to http://SERVERNAME:8080/corpus-frontend/ and you will see a list of the available you can search.
+- Navigate to `http://localhost:8080/corpus-frontend/` and you will see a list of the available you can search.

 # Options